SSO Setup

 SSO hasn't been set up for this organization yet.
 Contact your organization admin or Gravity Rail account representative.

-Google reports that your email address hasn't been verified.
-This is unusual for Google Workspace accounts.
-Check your Google account settings or contact your Google Workspace admin.
+Your identity provider reports that your email address hasn't been verified.
+Check your account settings with your provider's admin, or see the provider-specific troubleshooting above.

 I can't log in with my password anymore

-If your organization has SSO required enabled, password and phone login are disabled.
-Use the Sign in with Google button instead.
+If your organization has authMode set to ssoOnly, password and phone login are disabled.
+Use your organization's SSO button instead.

 Contact your organization admin.
 They can: